HOW IS IT DONE?

 – If you have any testicular lump that has not been checked by a doctor.
 A varicocoele is not a contraindication.

-– If you are on Warfarin, it may be a problem.
+– If you are on Warfarin, or a similar blood thinner, it may be a problem.
 This can be discussed with the doctor.

 – If you are less than 30 years of age, there would need to be compelling reasons for having a vasectomy as a later successful reversal cannot be guaranteed.